akprasadan/Summer2021ML/README.md

 ## To Do

 Immediate concerns:
-- QDA is not able to run
+- QDA gives incorrect results
 - Need to decide on how classification labels should be required to be structured, or what preprocessing may still be needed

 By the middle of July, 2021, I would like to have: